theirc/airbel/src/_projects/ask-laila.md

     url:
 milestones:
   - date: 2017-12-01 00:00:00
-    title: Concept put on hold.
+    title: Put on hold.
     link:
     link_title:
     description_markdown: >-
-      Although the concept was considered highly promising, IRC elected to pursue other possibilities.
+      Although Ask Laila was considered highly promising, it faced some challenges around scale-ability and cost.
+For the time being, IRC elected to pursue other possibilities, including Caseworker Communication.
   - date: 2017-08-01 00:00:00
     title: Prototype
     link: